Carnegie Capital Investments is a limited partnership founded in 2011. California has granted us great

 matters, and experts that bring significant professional knowledge and experience to the table.
 This

 certainly gives investors an edge in negotiating power and in the end, a maximum end result benefits

 from the transaction.

-We specialize ourselves in helping potential clients with finding the investment opportunity they are
+We specialize in helping potential clients finding the investment opportunity they are

-looking for, as well as the best suit their level of investment, liquidity requirements, investment
+looking for, as well as to best fit their level of investment, liquidity requirements, investment

 experience, liquid reserves, etc.